 This is the student's current mailing address.
 If this is not the best place for the student to be reached, the mailing address should be updated at SUOnline.

-The award year for which the student is being offered financial aid.
+This is the academic year for which the student is being offered financial aid.